Monty Alexander

-Montgomery Bernard "Monty" Alexander OJ (born 6 June 1944) is a Jamaican jazz pianist.
+Montgomery Bernard "Monty" Alexander OJ CD (born 6 June 1944) is a Jamaican American jazz pianist.
 His playing has a Caribbean influence and bright swinging feeling, with a strong vocabulary of bebop jazz and blues rooted melodies.
 He was influenced by Louis Armstrong, Duke Ellington, Erroll Garner, Nat King Cole, Oscar Peterson, Ahmad Jamal, Les McCann, and Frank Sinatra.
 Alexander also sings and plays the melodica.
 He is known for his surprising musical twists, bright rhythmic sense, and intense dramatic musical climaxes.
-Monty's recording career has covered many of the well-known American songbook standards, jazz standards, pop hits, and Jamaican songs from his original homeland.
+His recording career has covered many of the well-known American songbook standards, jazz standards, pop hits, and Jamaican songs from his original homeland.
 Alexander has resided in New York City for many years and performs frequently throughout the world at jazz festivals and clubs.

 Biography

 Alexander was born on 6 June 1944 in Kingston, Jamaica.
 He discovered the piano when he was four years old and seemed to have a knack for picking melodies out by ear.
 His mother sent him to classical music lessons at the age of six and he became interested in jazz piano at the age of 14.
+Monty boarded at DeCarteret College in Mandeville, then continued his education and musical prowess at Jamaica College.
 He began playing in clubs, and on recording sessions by Clue J & His Blues Blasters, subbing for Aubrey Adams, whom he describes as his hero, when he was unable to play.
-Two years later, he directed a dance orchestra (Monty and the Cyclones) and played in the local clubs covering much of the 1960s early rock and pop dance hits.
-Performances at the Carib Theater in Jamaica by Louis Armstrong and Nat King Cole left a strong impression on the young pianist.
+Two years later, Alexander directed a dance orchestra (Monty and the Cyclones) and played in the local clubs covering much of the 1960s early rock and pop dance hits.
+Performances at the Carib Theatre in Jamaica by Louis Armstrong and Nat King Cole left a strong impression on the young pianist.

 Alexander and his family moved to Miami, Florida, in 1961, where he played in various nightclubs.
 One night Monty was brought to the attention of Frank Sinatra and Frank's friend Jilly Rizzo.
 They were there to see the act in the next room, a Sinatra imitator.
 Somebody suggested they also check out the kid playing piano in the front room bar, "He's swinging the room pretty good" they said.
 Thus, Monty was invited to New York City in 1962 to become the house pianist for Jilly Rizzo's night club and restaurant simply called "Jilly's."
 In addition to performing with Frank Sinatra there, Alexander also met and became friends with bassist Ray Brown and vibist Milt Jackson.
 He also became friendly with Miles Davis, both men sharing a love of watching boxing matches.